Yakima-Teng/umami-sdk/README.md

 > Umami is a simple, fast, privacy-focused alternative to Google Analytics.

-This is a Typescript SDK for umami, using in browser.
+This is a browser client SDK for umami, writing in Typescript.

 ## Before using